A Complete Guide to Belgrade, Serbia

 Belgrade is the capital of Serbia, home to about 1.3 million people and situated in the north of the country.
 About half an hour away by train is the second largest city of Novi Sad.
 It has been under Roman, Byzantine, Ottoman, Serbian and Austrian empires throughout history.
 I didn’t know much about Belgrade upon arrival but quickly found myself thoroughly enjoying the city and wishing I had another day to explore more.

-Flights arrive to Belgrade Nikola Tesla Airport from around Europe and internationally.
-From the airport there are buses straight into the city center.
+By flight: Flights arrive at Belgrade's international Nikola Tesla Airport.
+From the airport, there are buses straight into the city center.

 jana meerman hungary rainbow